 There are a number of different things that can cause housemaid's knee:

 A sudden, one-off, injury to the knee

-For example, a fall or direct blow on to the knee.
+This might be, for example, a fall or direct blow on to the knee.

 Recurrent minor injury to the knee